 Welcome to Hale's Australian Labradoodles.
-Here you will find general information on the Australian Labradoodle breed including: size, coat and coat types.
+Here you will find general information on the Australian Labradoodle breed including size, coat, and coat types.

 Australian Labradoodles are very loving, social, highly trainable and excellent companion dogs with majestic beauty that compares to no other.
-Their eagerness to please and smart, soulful nature make them perfect for therapy work or a perfect family pet.
+Their eagerness to please and smart, soulful nature makes them perfect for therapy work or a perfect family pet.

-The Australian Labradoodle breed dates back to the 1980's and was initiated by Wally Conran of Royal Guide Dogs located in Victoria Australia.
+The Australian Labradoodle breed dates back to the 1980s and was initiated by Wally Conran of Royal Guide Dogs located in Victoria Australia.
 The intent was to create a breed that was allergy and asthma friendly with the temperament of a service dog.
-This journey was inspired by a vision impaired woman in Hawaii needed a Guide Dog which wouldn't aggravate her husband's allergies.
+This journey was inspired by a vision-impaired woman in Hawaii needed a Guide Dog which wouldn't aggravate her husband's allergies.
 Of the 31 Labradoodles bred at Royal Guide Dogs, a staggering 29 made it through as Guide Dogs... an accolade of paralleled proportion for this "new breed' of Guide Dog.

 What sizes do Australian Labradoodles come in?